Security-Network/blacklist/README.md

 # Blacklist
-Add new blacklisted Links to hosts.txt
+Add new blacklisted Links to host.txt